Twicefred/Writing/Cozy Detective/Detective Outline.md

 Scene between Robert and Claude.

 Claude is the estate chef.
 He is involved in the estate's purchases and is the one who discovers that Levi has been embezzling money.
 However, he is reluctant to take action as Levi knows that he is living under a false identity.</br>
-Claude has a motive for murder, but no inclination to go through with the deed.
+Claude has a weak motive for murder, but no inclination to go through with the deed.
 If the estate faces bankruptcy, Maximilian's reference and his experience will all but guarantee him a job at any restaurant he wishes.</br>
 Claude has a long-standing conflict with Sebastian.
 The latter thinks that the chef should prepare healthier food for Maximilian, whereas Claude simply follows Maximilian's wishes.
 In the eyes of the world, this makes Sebastian look like an incompetent PT.</br>
 Claude eventually confides the information about Levi's mismanagement to his friend, Gabriel.
 Claude thinks that the gardener will tell Maximilian or alert the authorities, but he is unaware of the relationship between Gabriel and Maximilian.